jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 Implementation Authorization: none
 Superseded Plan Artifacts: none

-1. Define the reproduction environment and request sequence when assigned.
+1. Define the reproduction environment and request sequence during planning.
 2. Reproduce the issue and select the owning repository from observed behavior.
 3. Plan the fix and regression check before changing runtime code.